Generasi Biru: Background

-Recording
+Recording and development

+After their contract with Boedi Soesatio had been discontinued, Slank decided to produce the next album themselves.
+Slank tried to make another breakthrough by recording the album outside a recording studio.
 The album was recorded in three places.
-Six songs were recorded at Pondok Nurul, a villa in Cipayung, West Java.
+Six songs were recorded at Pondok Nurul, a villa in Puncak, West Java.
 Two songs were recorded at Bunda Emma's place in Cibubur, West Java.
 The rest were recorded at their home base in Jalan Potlot.
-The recording process was drawn as a sketch inside the album sleeve.
+Uniquely, recording vocals for "Terbunuh Sepi" recorded in the middle of a field and in the middle of the night to give some sort of a mellow vibe.
+During the recording at Pondok Nurul, Pay Burman and Indra Q caught chickenpox.
+They had to take a break from the recording process during the illness.